 - The banner of “Proto-13” in the exhibit hall parodies Astro Boy.

 - Many of the superheroes exhibited are parodies of characters from popular culture: Teen Arachnid is Spider-Man, Fashion Ninja is Sakura from Naruto, Dirt Claude is Clayface, and so on.

-- Reign of Omegon (episode 3) seems to be a vague reference to The Avengers: Age of Ultron, which was in the works at around the same time of the island episode.
+- Reign of Omegon (Episode 3) may be inspired by The Avengers: Age of Ultron, which was in the works at around the same time of the island episode.

-- Members get an exclusive printable PoptropiCon poster, customized with your Poptropican!
-Members also get a customizable Lunar Colony and Game Show Costume, plus a Popzilla Costume.
+- Members would previously get an exclusive printable PoptropiCon poster, customized with your Poptropican!
+Members would also get a customizable Lunar Colony and Game Show Costume, plus a Popzilla Costume.